supertriodo/Arena-Tracker/README.md

 * Tested on Windows 7/8/10
 * Tested on Mac OS X 10.11
 * Tested on Ubuntu/Linux Mint
+ * libpng12 needs to be installed on Ubuntu 16.10
 * For Arch Linux users there's a package in AUR maintained by the community
  * https://aur.archlinux.org/packages/arena-tracker/